csexton/codeography.com/cv/index.markdown

 ##### Norton Online Backup

-Created a new Norton-branded product in 9 months. consisted of a very small daemon that would run on the client computers and talk via REST API to the Ruby On Rails servers.
+Created a new Norton-branded product in 9 months.
+This consisted of a small agent that would run on the client computers and talk via a REST API to the Ruby On Rails application.
 My primary role was in developing the Rails application, and other supporting components.
 From the database schema to the Event Machine based polling servers.
 I also designed the physical infrastructure and trained a Windows centric datacenter staff to support linux applications.

 Version 2 of Norton Online Backup included a complete port of the backup engine to Mac.
-My primary responsibilities were shifted to supporting the Mac client and new posix-compliant backup engine.
-Despite the fact that we had to port our entire client, as well as make all the customizations in the web application to support this new platform we were able to release.
+My primary responsibilities were shifted to supporting the Mac client and the new posix-compliant backup engine.
+Despite the fact that we had to port our entire client, as well as make all the customizations in the web application to support this new platform we were able to add functionality and ship the product.
 We received great reviews in the press and with the help of our partners expanded our new customer rate to a steady 10,000 new users a day.

-Post v2 we added mobile devices, when we released iPhone and Android apps that integrated with restful web services.
+Post v2 we added mobile devices, when we released iPhone and Android apps and focused on lowering error rates and increasing conversions.

 ##### Dell DataSafe Online

 I started the project from scratch and worked closely with Dell's design team to build a fully branded and integrated application.
-I managed the entire product from a technical side, and coded the desktop client.
-This client went through two iterations: v1.0 MFC/C++ with a integrated web server for the local html front end; and v1.1, which was written in C#.NET.
+I managed the entire product from a technical side, while coding the desktop client.
+This client went through two iterations: v1.0 MFC/C++ with a custom built integrated web server for the local html front end; and v1.1, which was written in C#.NET.
 In v2.0 this product was migrated to a white label version of Norton Online Backup.

 DataSafe was very exciting, and there was always something new and challenging.
 I supported Michael Dell when his design firm could not finish the slides he used to unveil DataSafe in his CES keynote.
 We also had a spin-off project where we integrated our back end storage into their factories for PC to PC Migration.